 - Luck is Just the Beginning was honored with a Mariposa award for Best First Book in the 2016 International Latino Book Awards, the largest awards program in the USA celebrating Latino literature for 20 years!
 It was also awarded finalist in the “Fiction: Multicultural” category of the 2016 International Book Awards, established in 2009; 2016 was the largest year with over 1500 entries.

 - Read the latest review in the Eagen Enterprise and thanks to their editors for a great interview.

-- Luck is Just the Beginning was selected as Book of the Month in August for Las Comadres and Friends National Latino Book Club.
-I was honored to be a guest on their monthly teleconference on August 22, available to their 20,000 members.
-Listen to the teleconference as a podcast here and scroll down to August 2016.
+- Luck is Just the Beginning was selected as Book of the Month in August 2016 for Las Comadres and Friends National Latino Book Club.
+I was honored to be their guest on their teleconference on August 22, available to their 20,000 members.

 - Check out the article released on June 1, 2016, “Telling her Father’s Story” in the Tahoe Weekly.
 Thanks to reporter Tim Hauserman for a great story about stories!